skunkkat/skunkkat/README.md

   </p>

   <p align="center">
-    ✿ im offtab very often so whisper if you wanna chat! however i have adhd so i might forget im even on pt and not respond in time    (╥﹏╥) sorry in advance
+    ✿ im offtab very often so whisper if you wanna chat! however i have adhd so i might forget im even on pt and not respond in time. sorry in advance
   </p>

 <h3>